American Express High-Yield Savings: Rates, Pros, and Cons

 • Funding the account can be slow.
 The first transfer often takes 3 to 5 business days to clear.

 If the absolute top APY matters more to you than brand recognition, smaller online banks like UFB Direct or Bask Bank often beat it.
+Comparing options inside our roundup of the best high-yield savings accounts on the market is the fastest way to see whether the rate gap is wide enough to switch.

 American Express HYSA vs Other Big-Bank HYSAs